 - Stay the course.
 Seriously.
 It’s only 3 weeks of no coffee and no caffeine.

-Coffee, leaky gut and the long term – or why I gave up for 90 days and am still going strong (kind of)
+Coffee & leaky gut long term – or why I gave up for 90 days and am still going strong-ish

 After your month without, you can reintroduce coffee and see how you react.
 But that’s only if you now feel in good health and haven’t had any issues over the last 4 weeks.
 Ie if you are pretty much healed.